 Field name: last_amended_by

-Source Data Element(s): [Last Amended By] - ePalCIS, PSOLIS, webPAS
+Source data element(s): [Last Amended By] - ePalCIS, PSOLIS, webPAS

 Definition: The unique employee or user number of the last person to edit the record.

 Requirement status: Mandatory

 Data type: String

 Format: X[X(19)]

 Permitted values: Alphanumeric combination

-Last amended by is system generated and records the employee wiser pumper of the staff member making the most recent change to the episodever
+Last amended by is system generated and records the employee or user number of the staff member making the most recent change to the episode recont.

-This data element is used to provide an audit trail of action of actions of the control of the c
+This data element is used to provide an audit trail of action

-26x 12x Last Amended By A user records a set of RUG-ADL scores on 12 June 2021 at 10715 pm.
-HE999990 A user changes an Impairment Type in the system on 5 April 2021 at 5:10 am.
+66 12.
+Last Amended By A user records a set of RUG-ADL scores on 12 June 2021 at 1015 pm.
+HE999990 A user changes an Impairment Type in the system of 5 April 2021 at 5:10 am.
 HE888880